ai-robotics-estonia/2024_Experimenting_of_AI_based_heat_production_management_process/README.md

-# Development of an artificial intelligence-based heat production control process
+# Validating of an artificial intelligence-based heat production control process

 ## Summary